andisoer/dicoding-bfaa-submission/README.md

 - Glide (Image Loading Library)

 ## Support ❤️
-Giving start to this repository would really appreciated :D
+Star this repository would be really appreciated :D